 Although the area of national parks and reserves have increased significantly in south east NSW and East Gippsland over the past 30 years, many species with low populations, including koalas, long-nosed and long-footed potoroos and southern brown bandicoots did not recover as a direct result of expansion of the park estate.

 To most people, this might suggest that harvesting is not the only threat and in many cases, is not the major threat to the survival of many “iconic” species.
 The SETA website will provide information that is not generally covered in mass media and activist campaigns.
 Active management of the forests, rather than land tenure change, is usually the most important factor in arresting declining fauna populations.

-With south coast activist groups campaigning for major extensions to the NSW south coast national parks networks, the following two items may help bring some reality to the claims being made by these activists.
+With activist groups successful campaigning for major extensions to the NSW south coast national parks networks, the following two items may help bring some reality to the claims being made by these activists.
 The Declining Biodiversity item is courtesy of Timber NSW.

 Despite increasing evidence that activist campaign successes are failing to bring long term conservation outcomes, too many politicians are failing to think more deeply than the simple solutions offered by campaign slogans.

 Four New Flora Reserves – SETA Opinion on Future Management